FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 ![nice_bounces.gif](https://github.com/FlorianFasmeyer/ASCII-Thunder-Ball/blob/main/images/nice_bounces.gif)

 This game engine was created in 2022, inspired by the exhaustion of a day spent skiing.
 Lost in my thoughts, I reminisced of a typical game engine glitch, one encountered in a previous game of mine: [Attack Of The Nullptrs](https://github.com/FlorianFasmeyer/Attack-of-the-nullptrs).
 Said glitch is common in most game engines and is called "clipping"; it happens when a game object goes so fast that it phases through other objects and the terrain.
-This happens because fast-moving objects move multiple pixels at a time for every game update (game tick):
+This happens because fast-moving objects move multiple pixels at a time for every game update (game tick).
+See in the below example, the object moving at speed 6 fails to collide with the square:

 ![clipping_speed.gif](https://github.com/FlorianFasmeyer/ASCII-Thunder-Ball/blob/main/images/clipping_speed.png)